MultiSafepay/docs/content/integrations/prestashop-1-7.md

 # Prerequisites

 - [MultiSafepay account](/docs/getting-started-guide/)
-- PrestaShop version 1.7.6 or higher
+- PrestaShop 1.7.6 and above or PrestaShop 8
 - PHP version 7.2 or higher

 # Installation